Code-Institute-Submissions/dcd-milestone-project-recipe-hub/README.md

 ## User Stories

-- A user (with or without an account) wants to view recipes: They can view the recipes on the homepage, and filter by category.
+- A user (with or without an account) wants to view recipes: They can view the recipes on the [homepage](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/home.html), and [filter](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/filter.html) by category.
 The user can click on a card to open up the recipe view.

 - A user would like to add a recipe:
   - The user needs to sign in/create an account to add a recipe.
   - They should choose to login or sign up from the CTA buttons in the navbar (or side menu if viewing on mobile)
   - On either the login or sign up page, they should enter a username and password, and click the button to sign in or create an account
   - Once logged in, they can choose the 'Add Recipe' option in the navbar
-  - The user is navigated to a form in which they can fill in the necessary information about their recipe
+  - The user is navigated to a [form](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/addrecipe.html) in which they can fill in the necessary information about their recipe
   - The form has validation, so all fields must be filled in before the 'Add' button will work.
-  - Once they have completed all fields and clicked to 'Add' they will redirected back to their My Recipes page where their recipe will be displayed in the lister view.
+  - Once they have completed all fields and clicked to ['Add'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L97-L118) the data will be posted to the database and they will redirected back to their [My Recipes](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/profile.html) page where their recipe will be displayed in the lister view.

 - A user wants to edit a recipe:
   - The user must be already logged in, and the user must be the owner of the recipe.
   - If both of the above are satisfied, on the My Recipes page there will be an 'Edit' button inside the card of each recipe.
-  - The user clicks the 'Edit' button and is taken to an editing form.
+  - The user clicks the 'Edit' button and is taken to an [editing form](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editrecipe.html).
 The form is pre-filled with the information about the recipe that they inputted.
   - The user can change aspects that they would like to (validation still applies so no fields can be left incomplete)
   - The user can press the button to 'Save changes' or 'Cancel' if they change their mind.
-Pressing 'Save changes' will post the changes to the database and redirect the user back to the My Recipes page.
+Pressing ['Save changes'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L121-L144) will post the changes to the database and redirect the user back to the My Recipes page.

 - A user wants to delete a recipe:
   - The user must be already logged in, and the user must be the owner of the recipe.
   - If both of the above are satisfied, on the My Recipes page a 'Delete' button will appear inside the card.
-  - If the user clicks the 'Delete' button, the recipe will be deleted and the user will remain on the My Recipes page.
+  - If the user clicks the ['Delete'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L147-L150) button, the recipe will be deleted and the user will remain on the My Recipes page.

 - A user wants to add a category:
   - The user must be already logged in.
-  - Once logged in, the user can click the 'Manage Categories' button in the navbar.
+  - Once logged in, the user can click the ['Manage Categories'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/categories.html) button in the navbar.
-  - The user clicks 'Add Category' which will take them to a small form.
+  - The user clicks ['Add Category'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/addcategory.html) which will take them to a small form.
   - The user enters the name of the new category and presses 'Add'
   - The user is redirected back to the Categories lister with the new category added - the categories are listed alphabetically.

 - A user wants to edit a category:
   - The user must be already logged in.
   - Once logged in, the user can click the 'Manage Categories' button in the navbar.
-  - The user clicks 'Edit' next to the category they want to edit, which will take them to a small form.
+  - The user clicks ['Edit'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L185-L198) next to the category they want to edit, which will take them to a small [form](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/editcategory.html).
   - The user enters the new name of the category and presses 'Save Changes'
   - The user is redirected back to the Categories lister with the edited category displayed - the categories are listed alphabetically.

 - A user wants to delete a category:
   - The user must be already logged in.
   - Once logged in, the user can click the 'Manage Categories' button in the navbar.
-  - The user clicks 'Delete' next to the category they want to delete.
+  - The user clicks ['Delete'](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L179-L182) next to the category they want to delete.
   - The user remains on the Categories lister and the category is deleted.

 - A user wants to view a recipe:
-  - On the homepage, or the My Recipes page (when logged in) the user can click on a recipe card to view the recipe information.
+  - On the homepage, or the My Recipes page (when logged in) the user can click on a recipe card to view the [recipe](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L153-L156) information.
+The [recipe card](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/recipe.html) contains information regarding ingredients, method, cooking time, preparation time, servings and the category as well as recipe name and image.

 - A user wants to filter by category:
-  - On the homepage, the user can click on the filters in the menu bar (i.e. Breakfast) to filter by meal category.
+  - On the homepage, the user can click on the filters in the menu bar (i.e. Breakfast) to [filter by meal category](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L38-L48).
-  - The user is redirected to a filter page displaying only these meals.
+  - The user is redirected to a [filter page](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/templates/filter.html) displaying only these meals.

 - A user wants to log out:
   - Only applicable to logged in users
-  - The user can click 'Log Out' in the navbar, they are redirected to the homepage.
+  - The user can click 'Log Out' in the navbar, they are [redirected to the homepage](https://github.com/charlotteskinner90/dcd-milestone-project-recipe-hub/blob/master/app.py#L91-L94).

 ## Wireframes created using Balsamiq: